Getting into Your Jaguar or Land Rover

 If the keyhole is not visible, insert the key blade into the slot at the base of the door lock cover located near the back of the driver’s door handle and lift slightly to pry away the lock cover and expose the lock cylinder.
 The key blade will need to be twisted slightly as well.
 If you are in the dark, you may need to feel for the slot.
 Yes, you must pry off a piece of the car.
 It is uncomfortable but necessary and will uncover the hidden keyhole.

 For the Land Rover and some Jaguars built after 2015 and using the Style 3 key fob, the process is just slightly different.
 There is still an access hole or slot beneath the key hole cover.
 Insert the key blade into the slot and press down on the cover slightly.
 Gently lever the key blade upwards and rotate the lock cover upwards to release it.
 And again, yes, you are prying off a piece of the car.

 Once you have exposed the lock cylinder, use the mechanical key to unlock the driver’s door.
-The alarm sounds until the Smart key is positioned correctly.
-To disarm continue to Starting Instructions in Part II.
+The alarm sounds until the Smart Key is positioned correctly.
+To disarm the alarm continue to Starting Instructions in Part II.